Musicals101.com

 Composer

-Lehár studied in Prague (under the composer Dvorak, among others) and became a successful conductor in Imperial Vienna.
-Producers were so sure his operetta Die Lustige Witwe (1905) -- with libretto by Leo Stein and Victor Leon -- would fail that they kept down costs, using leftover sets and costumes.
-However, The Merry Widow was an immediate sensation, and the producers eventually installed a lavish new production.
-The score was translated into more than a dozen languages, making Lehár an international celebrity.
+Lehar studied in Prague (under composer Anton Dvorak, among others) and became a successful conductor in Imperial Vienna.
+Because his early operetta scores had only limited success, producers of Die Lustige Witwe (1905) -- with libretto by Leo Stein and Victor Leon -- used leftover sets and costumes to minimize the cost of what they expected to be a surefire flop.
+However, The Merry Widow was an immediate sensation with the Viennese public, and after 300 performances the producers finally paid for a lavish new production.
+The score was translated into more than a dozen languages, making Lehar an international celebrity.
 No other musical would know such worldwide popularity until My Fair Lady a half century later.

 Lehar's other operettas included The Count of Luxembourg (1909) and The Land of Smiles (1929).
 He remained in Austria after the Germans marched in, accepting honors from Adolph Hitler.
+Although he used his influence to save several Jews from persecution (including his wife), research suggests he also encouraged the Nazis to go after several personal enemies.
 After World War II, Lehar's attempts to disavow any connection to the Nazis rang hollow.
-Although he used his influence to save several Jews from persecution (including his wife), he also supposedly encouraged the Nazis to go after several personal enemies.
-Lehar died in 1948 at age 78, his reputation forever clouded by his wartime ambivalence.
+Lehar died at age 78, his reputation forever clouded by his political ambivalence.

 Lerner, Alan Jay